akalenuk/wordsandbuttons/README.md

 - [Tries as the evolution of nothing](https://wordsandbuttons.online/tries_as_the_evolution_of_nothing.html) Trie is a data structure.
 Like “tree” but different.
 This tutorial explains the concept behind the trie, what makes it efficient, and when.
 <sup>[#algorithms](https://wordsandbuttons.online/all_algorithms.html)</sup> <sup>[#programming](https://wordsandbuttons.online/all_programming.html)</sup> <sup>[#tutorials](https://wordsandbuttons.online/all_tutorials.html)</sup>

-- [Programmer's introduction to linear equations](https://wordsandbuttons.online/programmers_introduction_to_linear_equations.html) This is an introduction into linear equation systems.
+- [Programmer's introduction to linear equations](https://wordsandbuttons.online/programmers_introduction_to_linear_equations.html) This is an introduction to linear equation systems.
 This tutorial should give you enough knowledge to use a proper equation solver for your task but not enough to implement one efficiently yourself.
 <sup>[#mathematics](https://wordsandbuttons.online/all_mathematics.html)</sup> <sup>[#tutorials](https://wordsandbuttons.online/all_tutorials.html)</sup>

-- [Estimating floating point error the easy way](https://wordsandbuttons.online/estimating_floating_point_error_the_easy_way.html) An interactive explanation of how to measure computational error while working with floating point numbers and why.
+- [Estimating floating-point error the easy way](https://wordsandbuttons.online/estimating_floating_point_error_the_easy_way.html) An explanation of how to measure computational error while working with floating-point numbers, and why.
 <sup>[#demos](https://wordsandbuttons.online/all_demos.html)</sup> <sup>[#mathematics](https://wordsandbuttons.online/all_mathematics.html)</sup> <sup>[#programming](https://wordsandbuttons.online/all_programming.html)</sup>

 - [APL deserves its renaissance too](https://wordsandbuttons.online/apl_deserves_its_renaissance_too.html) APL tutorial explaining the meaning of life←{↑1 ⍵∨.∧3 4=+/,¯1 0 1∘.⊖¯1 0 1∘.⌽⊂⍵}